Death of Annie Ee: Death of Annie Ee

 On the morning of 12 April 2015, Annie Ee used a pair of scissors to cut her wrist but Tan took the scissors away from her.
-By then, Ee was weak with multiple bruises, blisters and some fractures on her rib and vertebrae.
+By then, Ee was weak with multiple bruises, blisters and some fractures on her ribs and vertebrae.
 The beatings also caused Ee to have difficulty walking, standing and breathing, and she additionally became incontinent during the final days leading to her death.
-In fact, within the past few weeks, both Tan and Pua already noticed that Ee has gotten considerably weak and decide to not beat her up to allow her to recuperate, and they kept measuring her blood pressure and heart rate to check if there was anything abnormal.
-Still, they began to abuse her again two days later.
+Within the past few weeks, both Tan and Pua noticed that Ee had gotten considerably weak and decide to not beat her to allow her to recuperate, and they kept measuring her blood pressure and heart rate to check if there was anything abnormal.
+They began to abuse her again two days later.
 The couple also did not seek medical help for Ee during the period of time leading up to Ee's death.

 Later that day, upon seeing Ee lying in her own urine, both Tan and Pua accused her of urinating on the floor in order to catch their attention.
-As the couple reprimanded Ee, who was utterly exhausted while she was slumping onto the chair, they decided to punish her for her "bad attitude".
-Despite Ee's forlorn pleas to stop, Tan mercilessly swung the shrink wrap against her back multiple times.
+As the couple reprimanded Ee, who was utterly exhausted, while she was slumped onto a chair, they decided to punish her for her "bad attitude".
+Despite Ee's pleas to stop, Tan swung the shrink wrap roll against her back multiple times.
 Afterwards, Ee was ordered to go back inside her room but she lost balance and fell onto the floor.
-Pua then used the shrink wrap to hit her again as he told Ee to quit putting on an act, and even smashed a dustbin onto Ee's body before he stopped.
+Pua then used the shrink wrap to hit her again as he told Ee to quit putting on an act, and smashed a dustbin onto Ee's body before he stopped.

-This time, the assault proved fatal.
-The next morning on 13 April 2015, 26-year-old Annie Ee Yu Lian died in her sleep, as a result of her injuries.
+The assault proved fatal.
+The next morning, 13 April 2015, 26-year-old Annie Ee Yu Lian died in her sleep as a result of her injuries.